RansomLook/RansomLook/README.md

     - All data are stored into redis
     - Scraping is multithreaded
     - Scraping is done with PlayWright and screenshots are taken at the same time
-    - Parsers are now using BeautilfulSoup and are independant.
+    - Parsers are now using BeautilfulSoup and are independant
     - If you create a local account, you will be able to add/edit/delete groups using the web interface
     - All website is done using Flask so no need to regenerate any MD file
+    - Mail alerting for posts containing your keywords
 - Details about the groups with data from malpedia.
 - Daily notification by email.
 - Notification on RocketChat when a new post  is created.